 - Get help as fast as possible.
 Call 911 or go to the nearest emergency room or hospital, or other appropriate setting.
 Call for an ambulance if you need it.
-You do not need to get approval or a referral first from your PCP or Buckeye Health Plan. - Be sure to tell the provider that you are a Buckeye Health Plan member.
-Show the provider your Buckeye Health Plan Member ID Card.

-• As soon as possible, make sure that you tell our plan about your emergency.
+You do not need to get approval or a referral first from your PCP or Buckeye Health Plan.
+You do not need to use a network provider.
+You may get emergency medical care whenever you need it, anywhere in the U.S. or its territories from any provider with an appropriate state license. - Be sure to tell the provider that you are a Buckeye Health Plan member.
+Show the provider your Buckeye Health Plan Member ID Card. - As soon as possible, make sure that you tell our plan about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
 Also, if the hospital has you stay, please make sure Buckeye Health Plan is called within 48 hours.
 However, you will not have to pay for emergency services because of a delay in telling us.
 You can contact your care manager by calling 1-866-549-8289 (TTY: 711), 24 hours a day, 7 days a week, 365 days a year.